Aupair in Germany: Requirements, Salary and More (A to Z Guide)

 How to apply for Aupair in Germany

 First of all, you have to find a host family.
 And then apply with your motivation letter.
 So how to get a host family in Germany?
 It’s very easy!
 Better you search for opportunities from different platforms or on Google.
-There are two popular platforms called Aupairworld.com and Aupair.com.
+Two well-known platforms, Aupairworld.com and Aupair.com, exist in the realm of au pair services.
 You should find a host family.

 If you would like to Germany as an Au Pair then you can register yourself here.